tmns/keysafe/README.md

 - Edit a key
 - Delete a key

-The frontend is being worked out, currently you can:
+The frontend is currently being worked out, so far you can:

 - Register a user
 - Create a group
 - Edit a group
 - Delete a group
+- Create a key
+- Edit a key
+- Delete a key

 *Note: crypto has not been added yet (I am implementing it w/o crypto  first and then will add it on in a second iteration)*